mozilla/anodejsholidayseason/localization/localization_part_3.md

 So first we developed, then our L10n team did some string wrangling, now we've got several locales with translated strings...

+Let's get these strings ready for Node.js and see this puppy in action!

-Now that our strings are in PO files, typically in a file system like this:
+Typically in a file system like this:

     locale
       en